odogwuVal/Testr/README.md

 # Testr
-A comprehensive technical screening and evaluation application.
+A comprehensive technical screening and evaluation app.

 ### Overview